ZiadMuhammad/AstroFaceAPI/README.md

 This API is made with Python, Keras, TensorFlow and Flask.

 # How to use this API?
-First of all, you need to download Keras, TensorFlow, and flask if you don't already have them.
+First of all, you need to download Keras, TensorFlow, and Flask if you don't already have them.

 -To download TensorFlow: